colefranks/crosswords/README.md

 ## More edges in the graph.

 Let's see what it looks like with diagonals allowed in the grid.
 It's already more interesting!
+I also randomized the colors.

 <img src = "diag_grid.png"/>